Fashion / Style

 The brands you won’t find on sale on Black Friday

-Black Friday is one of the biggest international sale days in the world - this year falling on Friday November 25.
-Although it originally started in America, it's now one the most well-known events in the Australian sale calendar.
-And it's the perfect time to get a head start on your Christmas shopping list.
+Black Friday is one of the biggest international sale days in the world - this year falling on Friday November 29.
+Although it originally an American tradition around Thanksgiving weekend, it's now one the most well-known events in the global sale calendar.
+It's the perfect time to get a head start on your Christmas shopping list.

 Luxury fashion